MS NOW: Obama era

-Some Democratic Party supporters, including former Pennsylvania governor Ed Rendell and Bill Clinton advisor Lanny Davis, criticized MSNBC during and after the 2008 Democratic Party primaries as covering Barack Obama more favorably than Hillary Clinton.
-Rendell said, "MSNBC was the official network of the Obama campaign," and called their coverage "absolutely embarrassing".
-Rendell later became an on-air contributor to MSNBC.
+Some Democratic Party supporters, including former Pennsylvania governor Ed Rendell and Bill Clinton advisor Lanny Davis, criticized MSNBC during and after the 2008 Democratic Party presidential primaries as covering Barack Obama more favorably than Hillary Clinton.
+In January 2011, Rendell became an on-air contributor to MSNBC.

-A study done by the Project for Excellence in Journalism showed that MSNBC had less negative coverage of Obama (14 percent of stories versus 29 percent in the press overall) and more negative stories about Republican presidential candidate John McCain (73 percent of its coverage versus 57 percent in the press overall).
+A study done by the Project for Excellence in Journalism showed that MSNBC had less negative coverage of Obama with 14% of stories versus 29% in the press overall and more negative stories about Republican presidential candidate John McCain with 73% of its coverage versus 57% in the press overall.
 MSNBC's on-air slogan during the week of the 2008 presidential election, "The Power of Change", was criticized for being too similar to Obama's campaign slogan of "Hope and Change".
 After the election, conservative talk show host John Ziegler made a documentary entitled Media Malpractice...
 How Obama Got Elected, which was very critical of the media's role, especially MSNBC's, in the election.
 While promoting the documentary, he had an on-air dispute with MSNBC news anchor Contessa Brewer about how the media, especially MSNBC, had portrayed Sarah Palin.

 During MSNBC's coverage of the Potomac primary, MSNBC's Chris Matthews said, "I have to tell you, you know, it's part of reporting this case, this election, the feeling most people get when they hear Barack Obama's speech.
 My, I felt this thrill going up my leg.
 I mean, I don't have that too often."
-This led Fox News to assert that both he and MSNBC were biased toward Obama.
+This led conservative media to assert that both he and MSNBC were biased toward Obama.

 Rise of the New Right documentary

 In June 2010, the MSNBC documentary Rise of the New Right aired.
 It featured interviews with right-wing figures, including Dick Armey, the former House majority leader, Orly Taitz, a leading figure in the "birther" movement, and conspiracy theorist radio host Alex Jones.
 The documentary also showed the Michigan Militia's survival training camp and hit the campaign trail with Kentucky senatorial candidate Rand Paul.

 The documentary angered Tea Party movement figures and others on the right.
 After the documentary aired, FreedomWorks, chaired by Armey, called for a boycott of Dawn and Procter & Gamble, which advertised during Hardball with Chris Matthews.
-The attempted boycott was ineffective as Procter & Gamble continued to advertise on the show.